dorklyorg/dorkly/tasks.md

 ## Pending feature tasks for the project
+- [x] project.yml file: remove environments field and instead read in directories in environments folder
+- [x] project.yml file: change key to name
 - [x] Create terraform module in separate repo with example
-- [x] Do all S3 stuff in go code. (with option for local mode testing)
+- [x] Do all S stuff in go code. (with option for local mode testing)
 - [x] Logging: switch to zap or similar
 - [x] Logging: more descriptive log messages + clear indication of steps.
-- [ ] Secrets management.. including technique for creating envs + their secrets.
+- [x] Secrets: terraform: generate and store in aws secrets manager
+- [ ] Secrets: dorkly go code: read from aws secrets manager
 - [x] Use localstack to test s3
 - [ ] Use localstack to do end to end testing (if possible)
 - [ ] Create project overview in README.md